-The Amazon Fire TV Cube puts Amazon firmly back on the map when it comes to the battle of the streaming video players.
-Now, the new Amazon Fire TV Cube puts the tech giant in the lead.
-The Fire TV Cube is faster, supports the highest-end AV formats, including Dolby Vision and Dolby Atmos and it has YouTube.
+The Amazon Fire TV Cube puts Amazon firmly back on the map when it comes to the battle of the streaming devices.
+The latest Fire TV Cube is faster, supports the highest-end AV formats, including Dolby Vision and Dolby Atmos, and it has YouTube.

 Although that last point might sound pedestrian, remember that for years a feud between Amazon and Google prevented the world's largest streaming and video service from appearing as a native app on Amazon's streaming devices.
 For a long time, this came as a huge blow to the family of devices back in 2017.
 That’s maybe why Amazon went to great lengths to make sure that problem has been resolved this time around.